usnistgov/800-63-3/sp800-63b/sec4_aal.md

 * Single-factor Cryptographic Software ([Section 5.1.6](#sfcs))
 * Single-factor Cryptographic Device ([Section 5.1.7](#sfcd))

-> Note: When biometric authentication implements the requirements in [Section 5.2.3](#biometric_use), the device has to be authenticated in addition to the biometric; a biometric is recognized as a factor, but not recognized as an authenticator by itself.
+> Note: When biometric authentication meets the requirements in [Section 5.2.3](#biometric_use), the device has to be authenticated in addition to the biometric; a biometric is recognized as a factor, but not recognized as an authenticator by itself.
 Therefore, when conducting authentication with a biometric, it is unnecessary to use two authenticators because the associated device serves as "something you have", while the biometric serves as "something you are."

 #### 4.2.2.
 Authenticator and Verifier Requirements